khalil117/Ensuring-Quality-Releases/README.md

-We create now our Virtual Machine myLinuxVM and we log into it `ssh devopsagent@20.172.154.102`
+Before we setting up our Pipeline , We create  our Virtual Machine `myLinuxVM` and we log into it `ssh devopsagent@20.172.154.102`

 ### Setting up Azure DevOps

 Create a free [Azure DevOps account](https://azure.microsoft.com/en-us/services/devops/) if you haven't already and install the [Terraform Extension for Pipelines](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).

 Create a new project:

-Create a new PAT: myPAT and we cpoy the personal access token Create a new service connection:
+Create a new PAT: myPAT and we cpoy the personal access token

+Create a new service connection:

 Create a new Agent Pool: myAgentPool

+We will need to install Terraform extension from Microsoft DevLabs to use terraform in our DevOps Project, install it from the following URL: https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks

 We will use our VM as an agent

 curl -O https://vstsagentpackage.azureedge.net/agent/2.210.1/vsts-agent-linux-x64-2.210.1.tar.gz

 mkdir myagent && cd myagent

 tar zxvf ../vsts-agent-linux-x64-2.210.1.tar.gz

 ./config.sh

 sudo ./svc.sh install

 sudo ./svc.sh start

 Create a new environment: TEST

 we copy the registration script and we run it in the VM

-We move to library and we add azsecret as variable group and ssh key on secure files
+We will also need a variables group, we will add the following data in a variable group named ```azsecret```:
+- client_id: 'your-client-id'
+- client_secret: 'your-client-secret' (click on the lock to change it to a secret variable)
+- subscription_id: 'your-subscription-id'
+- tenant_id: 'your-tenant-id'
+- public_key: 'your-public-key'

+The next step is to upload our azsecret.conf to Azure Devops as a Secure File, to do this we have to navigate to Pipelines -> Library -> Secure Files -> + Secure File -> Upload File.
+Now the file should be uploaded.

+Same steps will be done with  ```az_eqr_id_rsa``` , ```az_eqr_id_rsa.pub``` and ```known_hosts```

 sudo apt-get -y install zip
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash